Drift fishing is one of the most common methods used to fish for salmon.

 Sometimes drift fishing is used to floss salmon.
 You can read more about that topic here.

-Hooking up while drift fishing for salmon
+Rigging up for drift fishing

 Learning to detect the bite while drift fishing can be challenging because drift fishing involves a weight bouncing down the river transmitting a constant tap tap tap “feeling” to the angler.